gvwilson/sensibleadventures/princess-bear/princess-bear.md

 there."

 "I couldn't either, Your Highness" the sergeant said.
 "You were just stumbling around, it looked like."
 He frowned.
-"Sergeant Ranneda told us once that there are safe roads in the Blight.
+"Sergeant Raneda told us once that there are safe roads in the Blight.
 The Pilots built them so they could cart stuff in along to Fast Lake.
 Maybe this was one of them."